 I’ve played around with many chocolate chip recipes over the years.
 Last year I even tried veganizing the “Best Chocolate Chip Cookies” from America’s Test Kitchen three different ways…but none made the cut.

-That’s when I remembered the chewy, can’t-have-just-one chocolate chip cookies my hubby’s mom, Joyce Miller, makes every year for Christmas.
-She veganized the recipe for us and they are amazing.
+That’s when I remembered the chewy, can’t-have-just-one chocolate chip cookies a family member makes every year for Christmas.
+She kindly shared her recipe with us so that I can share it with you all!

 Flaxseed Meal: To make these cookies entirely vegan, you can use a flaxseed meal (found at most supermarkets) mixed with water as an egg substitute.
 Alternatively, you can opt for a commercial egg replacer of your choice.
 When I made these with commercial vegan egg replacer (I used the brand Ener-G), the cookies came out a bit more cakey.
 The flaxmeal “egg” version fell more when they came out of the oven and were a bit more chewy and crispy (my personal favorite).

-Crisco Shortening: Crisco shortening adds a unique texture and flavor to these cookies, but you can also use vegan butter for another vegan-friendly alternative.
+Crisco Shortening: Crisco shortening adds classic cookie texture, but you can also use vegan butter for another vegan-friendly alternative.

 All-Purpose Flour: You can use regular all-purpose flour or opt for an all-purpose gluten-free flour blend if you have dietary restrictions.